Dobermann

 The Dobermann is a German breed of medium-large working dog of pinscher type.
+In Canada and the United States it is known as the Doberman Pinscher.
 It was originally bred in Thuringia in about 1890 by Louis Dobermann, a tax collector.
 It has a long muzzle and – ideally – an even and graceful gait.
 The ears were traditionally cropped and the tail docked, practices which are now illegal in many countries.

 The Dobermann is intelligent, alert and tenaciously loyal; it is kept as a guard dog or as a companion animal.
-In Canada and the United States it is known as the Doberman Pinscher.